-Ugandan activist gets nine months in jail for a poem about a vagina
+Ugandan activist gets nine more months in jail for a poem about a vagina

-Kampala, Uganda (CNN)A Ugandan feminist and activist reacted with fury and defiance after being sentenced to nine months in prison for publishing a metaphorical poem about the birth of President Yoweri Museveni and his mother's vagina.
+Kampala, Uganda (CNN)A Ugandan feminist and activist reacted with fury and defiance after being sentenced to nine more months in prison for publishing a metaphorical poem about the birth of President Yoweri Museveni and his mother's vagina.

 Stella Nyanzi was found guilty of "cyber harassment" on Thursday and sentenced on Friday for posting a Facebook poem using graphic imagery as a metaphor for Museveni's "oppression, suppression and repression" over 33 years of rule.

-Nyanzi has already been in Luzira Women's Prison for nine months after publishing the verse that magistrate Gladys Kamasanyu said should never have been put in the public domain, describing it as "obscene" and "indecent" including suggestions which "could only be made by an immoral person."
+She was given an 18-month sentence but has already served nine months in Luzira Women's Prison after publishing the verse that magistrate Gladys Kamasanyu said should never have been put in the public domain, describing it as "obscene" and "indecent" including suggestions which "could only be made by an immoral person."

 The final ruling of the case took place on Thursday and Friday at Buganda Road Chief Magistrate Court.

-On Friday, Nyanzi only appeared in court on a television screen although she was in the court building and her shouting could be heard from the courtroom.
+On Friday, Nyanzi only appeared in court on a television screen from Luzira Prison.
 Furious at not being permitted to physically attend the final judgement, the activist repeatedly shouted "f*** you, f*** you," put both her middle fingers up, and flashed her breasts.
 Nyanzi has stripped as a form of protest in the past, and this along with her use of graphic language is described by some commentators as "radical rudeness."

 The academic was also charged with "offensive communication," but found innocent on that count.

-Note: Clarification: This story has been updated to clarify that Stella Nyanzi was sentenced to 18 months with nine months served.
-Correction: This story has been updated to reflect that Nyanzi was in Luzira Prison during her hearing.